Azure/eno/docs/reconciliation.md

 ### Replace

-Designating a resource to be replaced means that updates will not use 3-way merge, so any fields set by other clients will be overwritten by Eno.
+Designating a resource to be replaced means that updates will use the normal update endpoint instead of server-side apply.
+Like `kubectl replace`, any fields not managed by Eno will be removed.
 Useful for resources that logically have a single reader (e.g. CRDs).

 ```yaml